How New York magazine is growing commerce revenue - Digiday

-New York magazine has been giving its print subscribers shopping recommendations for more than a decade.
-But when it turned its print feature The Strategist into a digital e-commerce brand last year, it had to start from scratch.
+New York magazine has been giving its print subscribers shopping recommendations for decades.
+But when it turned the print feature into a digital e-commerce brand last year, it had to start from scratch.

 Would it be for men or women?
 Would it recommend high-cost products, or low-cost ones?
 Would it be for readers on the verge of buying something, or for readers who are just thinking about it?
 Do those readers prefer to buy from Macy’s or Nordstrom?